sting-ioc/sting/docs/project_setup.md

 ## Configure your IDE

 It is expected that most Sting applications are developed from within an IDE.
-The configuration of the IDE is can be done by importing the `pom.xml` into the IDE but further customizations will often need to be done by the user.
+The configuration of the IDE can be done by importing the `pom.xml` into the IDE but further customizations will often need to be done by the user.